Plant a strawberry pot herb garden in a few simple steps. A space saving way to grow flavourful herbs to use in summer fresh dishes all season long!

 This time, I decided to create a strawberry pot herb garden, which ended up taking less space per plant than a regular planter.
 My hope is that it will look better over time as well.

-If you’re tight on space, a strawberry pot is the perfect solution.
+If you’re tight on space in your yard or balcony, a strawberry pot is the perfect solution.
 Once they’re filled in, they look great too!

-To begin with, place a small layer of rocks at the bottom of the strawberry pot to cover the drainage hole.
+To begin, place a small layer of rocks at the bottom of the strawberry pot to cover the drainage hole.

 Next, add a base layer of potting soil (about 2″ deep).
 Start feeding one of the herb plants (trailing plants are good to start with) through a bottom pocket from the inside of the pot to the outside, being careful not to damage the foliage.

-Continue planting until all the bottom pockets are filled, following with the top ones.
-Repeat the same process of feeding the plants from the inside of the pot to the outside.
+Continue planting until all the bottom pockets are filled, following with the top ones (which a good for taller plants).
+Repeat the same process of carefully feeding the plants from the inside of the pot to the outside.

 If any herb plants are root bound, carefully pull some dirt away and loosen the roots before placing in the pot.

-To create a watering channel, place the cardboard tube in the center of the strawberry pot, pushing down into the base layer of soil.
+Next, create a watering channel.
+Start by placing the cardboard tube in the center of the strawberry pot, pushing down into the base layer of soil.
 It should be about 1-2″ from the top.

 Fill the tube with rocks to the top.
 Begin adding potting soil around the tube, packing lightly around the plants as you move upward.

-Herbs like it best in a sunny spot and like to be moist but not soggy.
+Herbs like it best in a sunny spot and prefer to be moist, but never soggy.
 Water your pot often if it has west or south exposure.